- Find out how to send money to your loved ones back home using a simple, low-cost service.

 How Remitly works

 First, as a new customer, you'll have to create an account with Remitly using its website or downloading the app, free of charge.
 Then choose a destination country and the transfer amount in Australian dollars.
 Finally, you'll see how much the recipient will receive in their local currency.

 Next, choose a delivery method—bank account, cash pickup, cash home delivery, or delivery to a mobile wallet.
 Then, enter the recipient's name, contact details, and bank account details if that is your chosen delivery method.

 Finally, select your payment method, which can be from your bank account or card (credit card, debit card, or prepaid card payments are accepted).
 You will be given an estimated funds arrival time when you review the transfer and before you confirm it.
 Tracking the progress of your transfer can be done via your Remitly account.

 Currencies and countries supported

 This service can be used to make money transfers in over 50 currencies to more than 50 countries, often at a better exchange rate than you'll get from most banks.
-From Australia, you can use Remitly to send money in EUR, USD, INR, PHP, HKD, ZAR, and many, many more.
+For example, from Australia, you can use Remitly to send money in EUR, USD, INR, PHP, HKD, ZAR, and many more.

-However, what you can't do is send money to developed western nations such as the US, UK, New Zealand and western Europe.
-It's a service designed for immigrants from less developed countries to send money home.
+However, you can't send money to developed Western nations such as the US, UK, New Zealand and western Europe.
+So it's a service designed for immigrants from less-developed countries to send money home.